 - Obscured contours

-Arm lift surgery can be performed using several different techniques, depending on the extent of correction required and the desired outcome.
-Some arm lift options include:
+Dr. Goldschmidt can perform arm lift surgery using several different techniques, depending on the extent of correction required and the desired outcome.
+Some options include:

 - Removes unwanted fat using suction technology and a thin, hollow instrument (cannula)

 - Helps complement the natural contours of the arms and surrounding areas

 - Ideal for patients with both excess fat and skin laxity